 - As a result of the Germans’ hasty retreat, it was also the best-preserved of the camps that still exist today.

-Getting to Majdanek involves a short ride from Lublin’s city centre.
+Getting to Majdanek involves a short ride from Lublin’s city center.
 Take bus no. 23 or trolley no. 156 from Brama Krakowska (Kraków Gate) and one will get there in less than half an hour.
 In fact, it’s so scarily close to the city that the buildings are visible in the distance.
 While the museum closes on Mondays, the grounds are open all year from 9 in the morning to at least 4 in the afternoon.
 Admission to both is free.

-The guard towers, the barracks, the gas chambers and the crematorium still stand in the same places, with the only thing that was rebuilt being the latter’s chimney.
+The guard towers, the barracks, the gas chambers, and the crematorium still stand in the same places, with the only thing that was rebuilt being the latter’s chimney.
 The exhibition panels retell similar horrors to those at Auschwitz, such as mounds of personal possessions and human hair and the sheer brutality of the camp guards (some of whom were women).
 Unlike other camps, however, one comes face-to-face with the ashes of victims in a mausoleum in the middle of the camp.
 For me, that was the most sobering moment of my visit to any World War II site.

 Called the Polish Pearl of Renaissance, Zamosc has one of the most beautiful Old Towns we’ve ever seen.
-It’s listed as UNESCO World Heritage Site.
+It’s listed as a UNESCO World Heritage Site.
 The town is located in the south of Poland, 1,5h driving from Lublin.

-We’ve written a separate post about Zamosc.
+I’ve written a separate post about Zamosc.
 You can find it here.